 If you experience painful or difficult urination along with pain in your pelvic area or groin, you may have a condition called prostatitis.
-The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, are experienced in the diagnosis and treatment of prostatitis.
+The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, and Southport, North Carolina, are experienced in the diagnosis and treatment of prostatitis.
 To find out if you have prostatitis and learn about your treatment options, use the online booking tool or call the practice to schedule an appointment today.

 The prostate is a gland below the bladder in men responsible for producing seminal fluid to nourish and transport sperm.
 A swollen and inflamed prostate is a condition called prostatitis.
 Prostatitis can affect men of any age but is most common in men under the age of 50.
 There are several types of prostatitis, including:

 Acute bacterial prostatitis comes on suddenly and causes flu-like symptoms including fever, nausea, vomiting, and chills.
 It’s caused by bacteria and treated with antibiotics.

 If antibiotics don’t eliminate the bacteria in your body that causes prostatitis, you can end up with recurring prostatitis.
 Your symptoms may be minor or completely go away in between bouts of chronic bacterial prostatitis.

 Chronic prostatitis/chronic pelvic pain syndrome is the most common form of prostatitis and isn’t caused by bacteria.
 The exact cause of this type of prostatitis is hard to pinpoint.
 For some men, the symptoms maintain the same level of severity all the time, while others with chronic prostatitis/chronic pelvic pain syndrome have cycles where symptoms are more or less severe.